rs/zkfarmer/README.md

 ### Farm properties

 The `zkfarmer set` and `zkfarmer get` commands can be used to store and read properties of a farm.
 This can be useful for monitoring tools for instance.
 You could store the minimum number of working nodes required before to throw an alert.
-To do that, you need two properties, `min_nodes` and `working_filter` for instance:
+To do that, you need two properties, `min_nodes` and `running_filter` for instance:

     $ zkfarmer set /services/db min_node 30
-    $ zkfarmer set /services/db working_filter enabled=1
+    $ zkfarmer set /services/db running_filter enabled=1

 Then to check the health of a service, run the following nagios compatible script: